moumitakhatua/Calculator/README.md

 # Calculator
-It is a project HTML,CSS and Javascript
+It is a project using HTML,CSS and Javascript